bracesoftware/DETUtils-Old/d_docs.md

 ## Warnings
 1. Always include **DETUtils** last, after all includes.
+2. You'll need to use latest Pawn Community compiler in order to compile everything successfully.
 ## Docs
 Click on blue text to see all information about each feature.
 ### Installation